christianacca/web-api-starter/docs/add-application.md

       * When prompted for build number, enter the same value you provided above when building the solution

-   3. Test that it worked by browsing to the "App health Url" printed to the console
+   3. Test that it worked by browsing to the "App Url" printed to the console

+## 7. Update dev setup guide

+Add a section to the [dev-setup.md](../docs/dev-setup.md) guide to explain how to configure and run new app for local development.

+For an example section to add, see [dev-setup.md](../docs/dev-setup.md#app)

-## 7. Add app to the solution's CI/CD pipeline
+## 8. Add app to the solution's CI/CD pipeline

 1. Modify the 'Map variables' step in the [__Application Deployment](../.github/workflows/__app-deploy.yml) github workflow to include the variables required for the new app.
 At minimum this will be: